maxibove13/classifier_01/notes.md

 - Create a react app without backend, just the home and make a button to infer

 - Different hierarchies of scripts and modules

+- Read clean code.
+SOLID principles.

+- convert utils to a subfolder, and each function goes in one file.
 ### Issues